 Lee Daniels’ The Butler (just one last time for feeling) is an earnest, emotional, but ultimately unsatisfying picture and it’s mostly because of its title figure.
 The figure of Cecil Gaines is not the kind of man that the entire perspective of the Civil Rights movement can be hung onto as an allegory.
 He’s treated as background of his own story.
 If the filmmakers wanted to highlight the life of a man who grew up on a cotton plantation, worked in the White House, and who lived long enough to see an African-American be president, well then tell me that story.
 But they don’t.
 I think Daniels and Strong knew the limitations of their central figure, which is why the son’s role was invented to provide a more active perspective outside the hallowed walls of 1600 Pennsylvania Avenue.
 In the end, I really don’t know what the message is, because the one I’m left with is that Cecil Gaines realizes late in life how wrong he was, not just with his son, but his faith in the office of the presidency.
 I doubt the majority of filmgoers are going to walk away with this message.
 While well acted and with a sharp eye for period details, The Butler is earnest without having earned your emotions.

 Nate’s Grade: C

-Posted on August 18, 2013, in 2013 Movies and tagged alan rickman, danny strong, david oyelowo, drama, forrest whitaker, james marsden, lee daniels, oprah, period, politics, robin williams, true-life.
+Posted on August 18, 2013, in 2013 Movies and tagged alan rickman, alex pettyfer, cuba gooding jr, danny strong, david oyelowo, drama, elijah kelley, forrest whitaker, james marsden, jane fonda, john cusack, lee daniels, liev schreiber, oprah, period, politics, robin williams, terrence howard, true-life, vanessa redgrave.
 Bookmark the permalink.
 1 Comment.